Working towards better soil

 To ensure sustainable use of the soil, we are working together on the following points:

-• We ensure that the soil can better drain water.
+• We ensure that the soil is better able to drain water.
 This prevents flooding.

 • We are increasing the diversity of life, the biodiversity, in the soil.
-This can be achieved, for example, by not disinfecting the soil and tilling it less often.
-This allows agriculture to once again benefit from the life in the soil.
+This can be achieved by not disinfecting the soil, for example, and tilling it less often.
+This allows agriculture to benefit from the soil life again.

 Current projects

 A number of projects are currently underway to improve soil quality.
 Would you like to learn more about these projects or participate?
-Please contact the Gouden Gronden secretariat atgoudengronden@noorderzijlvest.nl.
+Please contact the Gouden Gronden (Golden Soils) office at goudengronden@noorderzijlvest.nl.

 The gradual increase in the amount of salt in the soil is a problem for agriculture.
-This is particularly true for the wide strip along the coast in our working area.
-The soil itself can contribute to combating this salinization.
-The soil is our savings account for fresh water.
-Hence the name of this project: Spaarbodem (Savings Soil).
+This is particularly true for the wide strip along the coast in our region.
+The soil itself can contribute to combating this salinisation.
+The soil is our savings account for freshwater.
+Hence the name of this project: Spaarbodem (Retentive Soil).

 Knowledge, advice, and practical application

 There is often a need for more knowledge and advice on how to better use and cultivate the soil.
-Spaarbodem provides this.
+Spaarbodem (Retentive Soil) provides just that.
 The project focuses on information, knowledge transfer, and advice.
 This is done in groups and also individually.
-The information and advice are aimed at achieving the desired situation: a better soil structure, ensuring that water can drain away more easily, and preventing salinization.
+The information and advice are aimed at achieving the desired situation: a better soil structure, ensuring that water can drain away more easily, and preventing salinisation.
 This creates a win-win situation.
 As an arable farmer, you gain insight into soil management and related measures.

-In a theme group, you will work with 15 fellow entrepreneurs to implement measures.
+You will work with 15 fellow entrepreneurs in a theme group to implement measures.
 For each theme group, one company will be designated to implement one or more measures with the help of external experts.
 In addition, the other participating companies in the group will also implement selected measures themselves.
 With the knowledge and experience you gain in the project, you will fulfill an ambassadorial role, inspiring other entrepreneurs.

 TRIJNTJE